tiziano88/multiverse-2/README.md

 ## Command-Line Interface

-The Ent CLI offers a way to operate on files on the local file system and sync them to one or more Ent servers or local directories.
+The Ent CLI offers a way to operate on files on the local file system and sync them to one or more Ent remotes via their node service API.

 ### Installation